I Never Planned to go to Singapore

 I spent around four interesting hours in Little India shopping, eating, visiting the Indian Cultural Centre and the Sri Veeramakaliamman Temple.
 The distinctive smell of Indian spices, the colorful, sari-clad dressed women and the sound of Indian music set the authentic atmosphere for this third largest Singaporean ethnic enclave.
 The main thoroughfare through the area is Serangoon Road where three main shopping areas, Tekka Center, Mustafa Centre and the Little India Arcade, are located.

 I started my leisurely shopping expedition at the Arcade that is filled with shops selling gorgeous Indian fabrics, ethnic clothing, handbags, handicrafts, jewelry and spices.
-The only thing I purchased, which turned out to be one of my favorite things I bought on my entire trip, was an elegant mumu made from a traditional Singaporean design fabric that is the material of the elegant uniforms worn by the stylish Singapore Airlines flight attendants.
+The only thing I purchased, which turned out to be one of my favorite things I bought on my entire trip, was an elegant mumu (a southern word for a nightgown) made from a traditional Singaporean design fabric that is the material of the elegant uniforms worn by the stylish Singapore Airlines flight attendants.
 I love it because it’s so classic.

 The most interesting thing I did while in Little India was my visit to the Sri Veeramakaliamman Temple, the spiritual center of the area.
 I had never visited a Hindu temple before so getting to experience this beautiful place of worship was thought provoking.
 Before entering the temple you have to remove your shoes, similar to when you go into a mosque.